juselius/cardinal-git/parabel.md

 * every time we make a new snapshot, we update the corresponding branch file
-* we can also make a directory called ``tags`` which contain files with the SHA1 of particular snapshots we want to remember (e.g. v1.0)
+* we can also make a directory called ``tags`` which contain files with the sha1 of particular snapshots we want to remember (e.g. v1.0)
-* branches are dirt cheap
+* branches are cheap, it's just a number in a file

 ### make sha1 snapshot
 ```bash